SAP-archive/teched2020-INT166/exercises/ex2/README.md

    Click **Step 3** button.
    <br>![](/exercises/ex2/images/02_02_5.png)

 6. In Step 3, select the **Line Items Fields** you want to extract from the invoice documents.
-We'll extraction following line items fields from invoice documents.
+We'll be extracting following line items fields from invoice documents.
    - Description
    - Amount
    - Quantity